circleci/circleci-docs/archived/_cci2/local-cli-getting-started.md

       - run: echo "Hello World"
 ```

-Now let's validate your config to ensure it's useable.
+Now let's validate your config to ensure it's usable.
 In the root of your project, run the following command:

 ```shell
 circleci config validate